Cabrio focused

 Germany Palatinate Vineyard

 The German Wine Route is a convertible road trip that engages all the senses: the fascinating landscapes, cultural treasures, and culinary highlights make this convertible route an unforgettable experience.
-In a convertible, the journey becomes a special pleasure, allowing you to fully enjoy the freedom and beautiful nature of the Palatinate.
+In the convertible, the journey becomes a special pleasure, allowing you to fully enjoy the freedom and beautiful nature of the Palatinate.